Charles0Yang/Chatbot/README.md

 What should I do about my current medical treatments?

+When am I allowed to leave my home?

+What is social distancing?

+What is self isolation?

+What is shielding?

+Do I have to social distance?

+Do I have to do shielding?

+How can I get support?

+Can I talk to someone about my mental health?

+Who created you?

+What are the conspiracy theories about COVID-19?

+How can I help?

+Can I go to the park?

+Can I play sport?

+Can I go to my friend's garden?

+Where can I travel?

+Can I go to tourist locations?

+Can I have a wedding?

+Can I go to a place of worship?

+When can I go back to work?

+Who are critical workers?

+When can I go to the pub/cinema/hairdressers?

+Should I wear a face mask?

+Can I go on public transport?

+When do schools open?

+Are schools safe?

+How will police enforce the rules?

+Is it risky to touch a delivery?

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.